Making a Complaint

-You are very welcome to speak to a member of management in a confidential environment.
+You are very welcome to speak to a member of management or our Senior Receptionist in a confidential environment.
 Most problems can be sorted out quickly and easily with the person concerned, often at the time they arise, and this may be the approach you try first.

 Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, preferably in writing as soon as possible after the event and ideally within a few days, giving as much detail as you can, as this helps us to establish what happened more easily.
 In any event, this should be:

 - Within 12 months of the incident,